Here are the few Republicans who have called for Trump’s removal

 Most of the Republican resistance stops short of removal

-Still, the list of Republicans who have explicitly said Trump should go is still quite short, and maybe not all that surprising.
+Still, the list of Republicans who have explicitly said Trump should go is still quite short.

-Sen. Ben Sasse (R-NE) did not directly call for Trump’s removal, but in an interview with CBS This Morning, he signaled that he was open to impeachment proceedings.
+Sen. Ben Sasse (R-NE) did not directly call for Trump’s removal, but in an interview with CBS This Morning last week, he signaled that he was open to impeachment proceedings.

 Republican Senator Ben Sasse of Nebraska has blamed President Trump for the violent assault on the Capitol, calling it an "inevitable and ugly outcome."@SenSasse joins us now. pic.twitter.com/bZHDKuXEWx— CBS This Morning (@CBSThisMorning) January 8, 2021